 This is going to be different for every different style of guitar but the basics are very much the same.
 E.g. A Fender® Telecaster® may only have one screw for every two saddles.
 Where a Stratocaster® style guitar will typically have one for each and is easy to adjust with a screwdriver.
-A Les Paul®, on the other hand, has a slightly different configuration as the saddles actually sit in front of the bridge and a Floyd Rose style is different again and requires an alum or Hex key as the saddle adjustment sits vertically.
+A Les Paul®, on the other hand, has a slightly different configuration as the saddles actually sit in front of the bridge and a Floyd Rose style is different again and requires an Allen or Hex key as the saddle adjustment sits vertically.
 Either way, you should be able to get a pretty good handle on how things will work after inspecting your guitar's bridge carefully.

 Checking the Intonation

 To properly check your intonation, select one string, to begin with.
 Generally, it is wise to start on your lowest string and work your way up.

 - First, play a harmonic note on the 12 frets of the string you will be starting on and then adjust the string until in perfect tune.

 - Next, pluck the open string and ensure both are in tune with one another.